ace-design/qualified-user-stories/tools/gpt-3.5-turbo-0613/README.md

 Run the tool as described on its webpage.
 It produces one file per user stories, in a specific JSON format.
-To transform this format into our unified one, run the `convert.py` script.
+To transform this format into our unified one, run the `convert.py` script in the `helpers` directory.

 ## Example